yadaguru/yadaguru-app/README.md

 Visit our [CodeForPhily project info page](https://codeforphilly.org/projects/college_application_app_for_philly_schools).

 ##Local Development Installation
 Clone this repo onto your local machine.
 Be sure that node and npm are installed.
 Run `npm install` to install all dependencies.
-Also run `bower install` to install all bower components.
+Then, cd into the `app` folder and run `bower install` to install all bower components.

 ##Serving Locally
 Run `gulp watch` to serve the project locally at `localhost:3000`.
 While gulp is running, changes to css will automatically be minified, and the browser will be reloaded on every file change.